 Special Purpose Properties

 These properties provide non-office accommodation for specific government programs with specialised requirements, such as the Royal Australian Mint and Commonwealth Law Courts.

-The Department of Finance and Deregulation is responsible for a small number of tenanted cottages that are the remnants of an extensive residential portfolio acquired around World War II.
+The Department of Finance is responsible for a small number of tenanted cottages that are the remnants of an extensive residential portfolio acquired around World War II.
 Tenancy arrangements for the elderly occupants reflect subsidised public housing provided by the State Governments.
 The cottage portfolio is being progressively divested as opportunities arise.

 This category consists of properties with unique features, such as particular environment and heritage values, which are owned and managed by the Australian Government for public purposes.